 - Notifying the seller that your payment may be delayed briefly due to exceptional circumstances.

-Although we won't always take action based on a single reported breach of this policy, we will take action if we see a pattern of these buying behaviors (including breaches of related policies).
+Although we won't always take action based on a single reported breach of this policy, we will take action if we see a pattern of these buying behaviors (including violations of related policies)